fabioellger/fabioellger.github.io/index.md

 ## Work in Progress

-*The Political Effects of Local Newspaper Decline* (Hanno Hilbig, Sascha Riaz, Philipp Tillmann)
+*The Political Effects of Local Newspaper Decline* (With Hanno Hilbig, Sascha Riaz and Philipp Tillmann)

-*Policy-making in coalition governments: Intra-cabinet conflict, coalition agreements and legislative activity* (Anthea Alberto, Heike Klüver)
+*Policy-making in coalition governments: Intra-cabinet conflict, coalition agreements and legislative activity* (With Anthea Alberto and Heike Klüver)